duarte3333/MLops-Stock-Forecasting/README.md

 # MLOps Stock Forecasting

-A production-ready machine learning pipeline for predicting stock prices using XGBoost.
-This project demonstrates modern MLOps practices including data versioning with DVC, Docker containerization, CI/CD automation with GitHub Actions, and a FastAPI inference service.
+A **production-ready MLOps pipeline** for stock price prediction using XGBoost.
+This project demonstrates the complete machine learning lifecycle — from data ingestion and feature engineering to model training, containerized deployment, and scalable inference serving on Kubernetes.

 ## Architecture